 We are a total-body program, not a total-body workout (note the difference).
 Each class targets a muscle to the point of failure—meaning, if you do it right, that muscle is finished.

-To us, it’s not exercise—this is our escape from desk jobs, deadlines, and emails.The room is dark, the music is loud, and there’s always beer in the fridge.
+To us, it’s not just exercise—this is our escape from desk jobs, deadlines, and emails.The cheers are loud, the music is playing, and the team reminds you why you came here.